foodcoops/foodsoft/doc/SETUP_DEVELOPMENT_DOCKER.md

 ## Setup

-Then setup foodsoft development (this will take some time, containers needs to be pulled from docker registry and a lot dependencies needs to be installed)
+Then start the database server and setup foodsoft development (this will take some time, containers needs to be pulled from docker registry and a lot dependencies needs to be installed)

+    docker-compose -f docker-compose-dev.yml up -d mariadb
     docker-compose -f docker-compose-dev.yml run --rm foodsoft \
-      bundle exec rake foodsoft:setup_development
+      bundle install

-Do not enable mailcatcher, because this is already included as a docker image.

-Then create an initial database (here seeded with `small.en`) by running

-    docker-compose -f docker-compose-dev.yml up -d mariadb && sleep 15
     docker-compose -f docker-compose-dev.yml run --rm foodsoft \
+      bundle exec rake foodsoft:setup_development_docker

+Optionally an initial database (here seeded with `small.en`) can be loaded by running

+    docker-compose -f docker-compose-dev.yml run --rm foodsoft \
-      bundle exec rake db:create db:schema:load db:seed:small.en
+      bundle exec rake db:schema:load db:seed:small.en

 To avoid having to pass the `-f` argument all the time, it is recommended to setup an alias, e.g. by adding the following line to your ~/.bashrc